Aptimex/portl/README.md

 COMMANDS
         config FILE
-                Set FILE as the wireguard configuration file to use when creating or deleting the portl namespace
+                Set FILE as the wireguard configuration file to use for 'up' and 'down' commands

-        up
+        up [FILE]
-                Create the portl namespace (must run 'config' first)
+                Create the portl namespace; must either run 'config' first or specify a config file

         down
                 Delete the configured portl namespace